 About the artist

 Cai Guo-Qiang is a contemporary artist from China.
 He was born in 1957 in Quanzhou during the Chinese cultural revolution.
 As a young boy, he received an education in the arts before moving to reside permanently in Japan.
-In Japan, he started experimenting with gunpowder to create plastic art at first and then large-scale installations as his career progressed.
+In Japan, he started experimenting with gunpowder to create plastic art at first and then large-scale7 installations as his career progressed.
 Over the years, his work has been featured all over the world, most notable of all being the 2008 Beijing Winter Olympic Games.

 Videos